Litecoin Falls 10% In Bearish Trade By Investing.com - Up News Info

 Litecoin Falls 10% In Bearish Trade

-Over the past seven days, Litecoin has seen a rise in value, as it gained 26.92%.
-The volume of Litecoin traded in the twenty-four hours to time of writing was $12.878B or 4.73% of the total volume of all cryptocurrencies.
-It has traded in a range of $311.6072 to $412.8018 in the past 7 days.
+Over the past seven days, Litecoin has seen a drop in value, as it lost 7.91%.
+The volume of Litecoin traded in the twenty-four hours to time of writing was $10.444B or 3.15% of the total volume of all cryptocurrencies.
+It has traded in a range of $291.6249 to $412.8018 in the past 7 days.

 Elsewhere in cryptocurrency trading